 We maintain a U.S. Executive Severance Benefit Plan as part of our efforts to continue to attract and retain top executive talent.
 This plan, which is governed by the Employee Retirement Income Security Act of 1974, as amended, provides certain U.S.-based employees, including the NEOs and employees of the rank of vice president or above, with certain severance payments and benefits in the event of an involuntary separation of service by Ciena without "cause."
+We believe that this plan is necessary to offer competitive executive compensation packages, and that the plan is important for the retention of participants.
 For additional information about the severance payments and benefits payable under this plan, as well as the estimated value of these payments and benefits, see "Payments Upon Involuntary Separation of Service for Other than Cause" below.